 Since we are not medical professionals, we are unable to directly recommend any vaccinations.
 The best thing to do is to make an appointment with a travel doctor and make a choice according to his/her professional advice.
 Additional information is available at www.cdc.gov/travel or www.who.int/countries.

 Please see our “Recommended Packing List,” available here.
 As is always the case, the lighter you pack, the happier you’ll be – though this is clearly a challenge any time ski/expedition gear is involved.
-There are a couple of options for storing gear in Karakol and Ichke-Jergez so you don’t have to lug your travel gear and other non-essentials up to the yurt.
-Porters/animal support can be made available for an additional cost if you’d like to enjoy the tour to the yurt without much strain.
+There are a couple of options for storing gear in Karakol and Ichke-Jergez so you don’t have to lug your travel gear and other non-essentials up to the yurts.
+Horse transport for a normal amount of group gear is included in our guided cost.
+Additional horses (for more than the normal amount of group gear ) can be hired at an additional cost.

 Yes.
-The yurts are lined with nice traditional mattresses, but you need to bring your own sleeping bag.
-Sleeping pads, on the other hand, are optional but recommended for anyone who is particularly sensitive to “firmer” sleeping surfaces.
-The yurts are heated by wood burning stoves, and stay quite warm, but can get chilly once the fires die out at night.
-A 15 degree F (-10 degree C) bag should be adequate if you’re a warm sleeper, but a 0 degree F (-18 degree C) bag is recommended for cold sleepers.
+The yurt floors are insulated and covered with traditional tushuk mattresses, but you do need to provide your own sleeping bag, rated for winter use.
+(Sleeping pads are optional but recommended for anyone who is particularly sensitive to “firmer” sleeping surfaces.)
+The yurts are incredibly warm when the wood stoves are burning, but we do let the fires die out overnight so it can be quite cold inside by morning.
+For mid-winter (vs spring) tour dates, we recommend a 0 degree F (-18 degree C) bag.
+For cold sleepers, you may even want to consider a bag more in the 0 to -20 degree F (-18 to -30 degree C) range.
+For spring dates, a 15 degree F (-10 degree C) bag should be adequate as long as you are a warm sleeper.
 If you are signed up for a custom expedition that is not yurt-based, you will likely need a 0 to -20 degree F (-18 to -30 degree C) bag AND a sleeping pad.
 Your guides will contact you with their specific recommendations.